 The prosecutors began to present their evidence before the jury, yesterday, Thursday, the beginning of the trial.

-Rosario had moved from Harlem and lived an idyllic life as a suburban mom in Providence, RI, working as a school bus driver and baking wedding cakes to earn extra
+Rosario had moved from Harlem and lived an idyllic life as a suburban mom in Providence, RI, working as a school bus driver and baking wedding cakes to earn extra money, until 2015, when a prison officer accused her of the murder of of Lion.

 “She always told him she was going to kill him,” de León’s mother told jurors on Thursday.